Johnny Davis (American football): Alabama school records

-Professional career highlights
+Professional career

-Davis was drafted in round two of the 1978 NFL draft, 30th overall, by The Tampa Bay Buccaneers.
+Davis was selected in the second round of the 1978 NFL draft, 30th overall, by The Tampa Bay Buccaneers.
 As a blocking fullback for the Tampa Bay Buccaneers, Davis opened holes for tailback Ricky Bell's best rushing season in 1979, helping his team win the NFC Central Division.
 He played in the 1980 NFC Championship Game with the Tampa Bay Buccaneers.

 In 1981, Davis played for the San Francisco 49ers, where he won a Super Bowl XVI ring.
 Nicknamed "Goal Line", he averaged a touchdown every 13 times he carried the ball for the 49ers.
 Davis was the first African-American player from the University of Alabama to win a Super Bowl, winning Super Bowl XVI in 1981 with the San Francisco 49ers.
 He was their third leading scorer and third best rusher, scoring a season total of 42 points on 7 TDs.
 He played in all 19 games; five as the starter, and rushed twice for five yards in the Super Bowl.
 He scored a TD in the 1982 NFC Championship Game, in which the 49ers defeated the Dallas Cowboys.

 In 1982, he signed with the Cleveland Browns and played alongside his college roommate and best friend Ozzie Newsome.
 While with the Browns, he was nicknamed the "B1 Bomber".
 He received the "Captain's Award" in 1984, an honor voted by his teammates as the individual representing the essence of being a Cleveland Browns player.
 He played in the 1986 AFC Championship Game with the Cleveland Browns.
 He earned two game balls for special teams play with the Cleveland Browns.
 He was described in the Cleveland Browns media guide by those who knew him as "unselfish, hard-working and always smiling.
 B-1 is a powerful blocker and an excellent kickoff coverage man."
 He retired from the NFL in 1988 after ten years.
 He was a tough inside runner and considered one of the best blocking fullbacks in NFL history.
 He played in 119 regular season games, started 32, and had 1,200 yards from scrimmage, 15 rushing touchdowns, 1,094 rushing yards on 314 rushing attempts for 3.5 average yards per carry, along with 22 receptions and 106 receiving yards in his career.